jkaniyath/kafka-project-final/README.md

 ### Pre-requisites

 #### 1. Set Up Confluent Cloud Kafka Topics
-You need a Confluent Cloud account and create a cluster along with the following Kafka topics.
+You need Git installed, a Confluent Cloud account, and create a cluster along with the following Kafka topics.
 For detailed instructions on how to create topics in Confluent Cloud, refer to the official documentation: [Create Kafka Topics.](https://docs.confluent.io/platform/current/control-center/topics/create.html)
 - books
 - customers
 - orders